f4grx/sys11/monitor/README.md

 External memory at A000h..BFFFh can be a ROM extension or even more RAM (total 48k).

 Actually a few bytes are used in this RAM for the kernel.
+For the moment this includes the current command line for the shell.

 Algorithm
 ---------